 After completing this course, students will be able to use computational tools for managing and presenting phonological, textual and lexical data collected in linguistic field research.
-Offered in Dallas, Texas at Graduate Institute of Applied Linguistics.
-GIAL course number is AL 5207.
+Offered in Dallas, Texas at Dallas International University.
+DIU course number is AL 5207.